Left orderings on inductive limits of amalgamated free products: Countably generated groups

 \subsection{Inductive limits of amalgamated free products}

-In this subsection, we show the key Lemma \ref{lem:main}, which generalizes Theorem \ref{thm:Dehornoy} and Theorem \ref{thm:Ito} to the some countably generated groups case.
-Observing the two theorems, we can construct countably generated groups $\tilde{G}$ as the following inductive limits of amalgamated free products.
-We show how to construct $\tilde{G}$.
+In this subsection, we show the key Lemma \ref{lem:main}, which will be used to extend Theorem \ref{thm:Dehornoy} and Theorem \ref{thm:Ito} to theorems for some countably generated groups.
+Observing the two theorems, we can construct countably generated groups $G_{(\infty)}$ as inductive limits of amalgamated free products.
+We show how to construct $G_{(\infty)}$.